mahdi1375/Student-Online-Resume/README.md

 - Initial release

 ##Install
-- Import  in your workspace
+- Import Student Resume 1 in your workspace
-- Import  in your workspace
+- Import Student Resume 2 in your workspace
-- Import objects of  in your workspace
+- Import objects of Student Resume Object file in your workspace
 ---

 You can help by filling issues through Github.